dianaayusukma27/ArtificialNeuralNetworkLungCancer/README.md

 # ArtificialNeuralNetworkLungCancer
-These projects were made to complete the “ArtificialNeuralNetwork” course at my fifth semester.
+These projects were made to complete the “Artificial Neural Network” course at my fifth semester.
 In the project, Data understanding, data analysis, data preprocessing, data modeling, and data evaluation with Adaline, Madaline, SOM, LVQ, and Backpropagation to a Lung Cancer Dataset made as Final Project of Artificial Neural Network course